violet360/cryptic/Challenge1.md

 s*G = y + H(x || PubKey || H(m)) * PubKey.
 ```

+If you are familiar with ECDSA you will notice schnorr signature generation and verification is much simpler than that of ECDSA.

 Let us solve now:
 ```
 since both signatures have similar nonces, here k